Pleiades777/gfort2py/README.md

 ````

-Assuming that func_arg is another fortran function then we can call my_func as:
+Assuming that func_arg is another fortran function (that returns an integer) then we can call my_func as:

 ````python
 x.my_func(x.func_arg) # With the function itself
 ````

-It is left the the user to make sure that the function func_arg takes the correct inputs and returns the correct output
+It is left the user to make sure that the function func_arg takes the correct inputs and returns the correct output

 #### Procedure pointers